The Jacobiator of nonholonomic systems and the geometry of reduced nonholonomic brackets: Introduction

 {\it Outline of the paper}.
 In Section \ref{S:Poisson-NHsystem} we review the basics of almost Poisson structures, gauge transformations and nonholonomic systems that are useful to our paper.
 In Section \ref{S:JacobiatorGeneral} we prove the nonholonomic Jacobiator formula (see Theorem \ref{T:GeneralJacobiatorNH} and Corollary~\ref{C:MarsdenKoon}).
 Nonholonomic systems with symmetries satisfying the dimension assumption \eqref{Intro:DimenAssumption} are considered in Section \ref{S:Jacobiator-Symmetries}.
 We prove a formula for the Jacobiator of nonholonomic brackets in this case (Theorem \ref{T:JacobiatorNH}) as well as a formula for the Jacobiator of the reduced brackets (Corollary \ref{C:RedJacobiator}); here we also establish the connection with twisted Poisson structures (Corollary \ref{C:Twisted}).
 We show how the Jacobiator formulas simplify once additional conditions are imposed on symmetries (see Theorem~\ref{T:JacobVerticalSymm} and Corollary~\ref{C:TwistedVertSymm}), and illustrate our results in the example of a nonholonomic particle and Chaplygin systems.
 In Section \ref{S:Poisson} we define the Poisson structure $\Lambda$ on $\M/G$, based on a suitable choice of $G$-invariant vertical complement $W$ of $D$ (see Prop.~\ref{P:poisson1}).
 We also define, in two equivalent ways, a Poisson structure $\Lambda_0$ on $W^\circ\!/G$ (see Propositions~\ref{P:W0isPoisson} and \ref{P:W0-Poisson2}) which is independent of the kinetic metric, and prove that it is Poisson diffeomorphic to $(\M/G, \Lambda)$ (Prop.~\ref{P:k-k0isomorphism}).
 In Section~\ref{S:KerVertical} we give a description of the symplectic leaves of the Poisson structure $\Lambda$ on $\M / G$ (in terms of the leaves of the canonical Poisson structure on $T^*Q/G$, see Theorem~\ref{T:PoissonPw}), which turns out to be related to the nonholonomic momentum map (see Theorem~\ref{T:JnhIsMomenMapforJK} and Corollary~\ref{C:LeavesOfPiP}).
 We also analyze, in Theorem \ref{T:Reduced-Dyn}, when the reduced nonholonomic brackets can be written as gauge transformations of the Poisson structure $\Lambda$.
-In Section~\ref{S:Examples}, we work out several mechanical examples illustrating our results.
+In Section~\ref{S:Examples}, we work out several mechanical examples illustrating our results, including the process of hamiltonization of the homogeneous sphere rolling without sliding on a cylinder using a suitable gauge transformation.
 We have also included an Appendix collecting some facts about the reduction of presymplectic forms used in the paper.